stemoutreach/CodeCreateLab/README.md

 **Learn by building.** Code & Create Lab is a self‑paced quest that walks students—from absolute beginners to budding roboticists—through the fundamentals of **Python programming**, **physical computing**, and **autonomous navigation**.

 Each **Lab** is a milestone project.
 Each **Guide** teaches the skills needed to beat that project.
-By the final level you’ll have a mecanum‑wheel robot that can recognise AprilTags and drive itself around a course.
+By the final level, you’ll have a mecanum‑wheel robot that recognises AprilTags and drives itself around a course.

 ---

-## 🎯 Updated Purpose
+## 🎯 Purpose

 1. **Make STEM approachable** – lower the entry barrier so anyone (Grades 4–10 +) can start creating with code and electronics.
 2. **Turn theory into practice** – every concept is immediately applied in a real, working artefact.